Breneman-Turner Mill

-Breneman-Turner Mill is a historic grist mill located near Harrisonburg, Rockingham County, Virginia.
-It was built about 1800, and is a 2 1/2-story, Federal style brick building.
+Breneman-Turner Mill is a historic grist mill located near Harrisonburg in Rockingham County, Virginia.
+It was built on Linville Creek about 1800 by Abraham Breneman, and is a 2 1/2-story, Federal style brick building.
 The building retains its water wheel, measuring 16 feet in diameter and 5 feet wide, and three sets of burr stones.
-The mill survived General Philip Sheridan’s burning of the Shenandoah Valley in 1864, and remained in operation until 1988.
+The mill survived General Philip Sheridan’s burning of the Shenandoah Valley in 1864; neighbors helped put out fires set to the mill.

+Due to its essential role in grinding grain into flour, hominy, and feed for cattle, the water-powered mill served as a center for community life during pioneer days.
+The mill is the only pre-Civil War mill remaining in Rockingham County with all its grist mill equipment still in place.
+The mill's most recent operator, J. Howard Turner, operated the mill from 1933 to 1988 and envisioned it as a place where future generations could learn about milling and see the process.

 It was listed on the National Register of Historic Places in 2007.